-Tough Couple Challenge #1: Do You Take On Too Much Responsibility?
+Tough Couple Challenge: Do You Take On Too Much Responsibility?

-A few weeks ago, my husband and Couples Institute co-founder Dr. Peter Pearson and I were talking with fellow therapists about a pattern we’ve all fallen into at one time or another.
+A few weeks ago, Dr. Peter Pearson and I were talking with fellow therapists about a pattern we’ve all fallen into at one time or another.
+Pete is my husband and Couples Institute co-founder.

 We’re working with two partners who seem hopelessly stalled.
 One or both have such deep defenses that we feel ourselves walking in circles, session after session.